Solraz/veiled-choir/README.md

 ### Purpose

-Fan website of [Mr. Bald](https://www.youtube.com/@Mc.Baldiee) A quasi-wiki and collection of his writing, Channel 4.
+Fan website of [Mr. Bald](https://www.youtube.com/@Mc.Baldiee) A quasi-wiki and collection of his writing, all content from Channel 14.

 ### Contact

 Made with love by little old me, **solràz**.

 **Discord:** @solraz
 ###### ~~(add me please, I am desperate for friends)~~